-To preserve and enforce a trade secret, companies have to recognize early what qualifies as a trade secret and maintain reasonable efforts to such information secret and confidential.
+Employment lawyers agree, that in order to preserve and enforce a trade secret, companies have to recognize early what qualifies as a trade secret and maintain reasonable efforts to such information secret and confidential.
 As part of these efforts, confidentiality and non-disclosure agreements should be signed by all employees and parties having access to the secret information.

 If a company pursues innovative technologies that have the potential to be patented or maintained as trade secret, that company’s employment contracts should include an assignment clause.
 An assignment clause typically establishes that business owns the intellectual property rights to the employee’s inventions.